-Others share this scepticism and have suggested that the immobility is actually a passive coping (survival) mechanism, 46 or that the immobility is driven by anxiety, not depression.
-47 Whatever the case, in discussing the use of the FST as a model of depression, and the failure of certain findings to translate into humans, Anyan and Amir47 hit the nail on the head:

-There are two possible explanations for the discrepancies between human and animal research: either the underlying mechanisms driving depression and anxiety are distinct in humans and rodents or we are misinterpreting animal behavior.
-We believe the underlying mechanisms are conserved and therefore it is more likely due to interpretation error.
+Others share this skepticism and have suggested that the immobility is actually a passive coping (survival) mechanism38, or that the immobility is driven by anxiety, not depression46.
+Whatever the case, in discussing the use of the FST as a model of depression, and the failure of certain findings to translate into humans, Anyan and Amir47 hit the nail on the head: "There are two possible explanations for the discrepancies between human and animal research: either the underlying mechanisms driving depression and anxiety are distinct in humans and rodents or we are misinterpreting animal behavior.
+We believe the underlying mechanisms are conserved and therefore it is more likely due to interpretation error."

 It is interesting to speculate that immobility in the FST could be analogous to the psychomotor retardation seen in depression.
 If so, perhaps that is exacerbated by (swim) stress?
-There is evidence from one early study, which tested the psychomotor speed of depressed patients, and found that this was reduced when the task was made more stressful.
-48 Until this is confirmed, the only safe conclusion is that the FST enables measurement of 'stress-induced immobility.'
+There is evidence from one early study, which tested the psychomotor speed of depressed patients and found this was reduced when the task was made more stressful48.
+Until this is confirmed, the only safe conclusion is that the FST enables measurement of 'stress-induced immobility'.
 To describe it as anything else, or to align it with any aspect of depression, is mere conjecture.

-In short, the merits of the FST as a useful, high-throughput predictive screen for antidepressant drugs are borne out by more than 40 years of evidence, but there is no reason to suppose that it produces an animal 'model' of depression.
+In short, the merits of the FST as a useful, high-throughput predictive screen for antidepressant drugs is borne out by more than 40 years of evidence, but there is no reason to suppose that it produces an animal 'model' of depression.
 Indeed, it is not obvious what aspect of depression would be induced, or exacerbated, by immersion in a tank of water for a few minutes.

-The Open Field Test (OFT) as a follow-up (secondary) drug screen
+The Open Field as a follow-up (secondary) drug screen

-As discussed above, if a drug is claimed to have beneficial effects on mood, on the basis that it increases an animal's motor activity in procedures such as the FST, then it is essential to rule out the possibility that these drugs are merely increasing animal motor activity, non-specifically.
-To achieve that, most studies go on to check the effect of the test drug on an animal's ambulation in an arena, known as an 'Open Field'.
-The OFT is alluringly simple to carry out because it merely involves placing the animal in an arena for a few minutes and monitoring how much it moves around - apparently, neither the animals nor the experimenters need any expert training.
-However, there are many reasons why the evaluation of locomotor activity in an Open Field is far from straightforward (see Stanford49).
+As discussed above, if a drug is claimed to have beneficial effects on mood on the basis that it increases animals motor activity in procedures such as the FST, then it is essential to rule out the possibility that these drugs are merely increasing animals' motor activity, nonspecifically.
+To achieve that, most studies go on to check the effect of the test drug on animals' ambulation in an arena, known as an Open Field.
+The Open Field Test is alluringly simple to carry out because it merely involves placing the animals in an arena for a few minutes and monitoring how much it moves around: apparently, neither the animals nor the experimenters need any expert training.
+However, there are many reasons why evaluation of locomotor activity in an Open Field is far from straightforward (see: 51).

-The first, and most important, point to bear in mind is that the OFT was developed to study animal emotionality, not motor activity.
-However, it soon became clear that the evaluation of such animals' emotionality parameters is confounded by differences in their ambulation inside the arena and vice versa.
-50 Secondly, the behaviour of the animals in this test depends on the physical characteristics of the arena, including its size, shape, the material used for its construction, light intensity and so on (see Walsh and Cummins 51).
-Thirdly, animals express many types of behaviour in the Open Field, and some of these will be incompatible with ambulation.
-For instance, a change in grooming or rearing, following a drug treatment or genetic mutation, will inevitably affect an animal's locomotor activity indirectly, because they cannot express these behaviours and move around at the same time. ^{49,51-53}
+The first, and most important, point to bear in mind is that the Open Field Test was developed to study animals' emotionality - not motor activity.
+However, it soon became clear that evaluation of differences in measures of animals' emotionality is confounded by differences in their ambulation in the arena and vice versa52.
+Secondly, animals' behaviour in this test depends on the physical characteristics of the arena, including its size, shape, the material used for its construction, light intensity and so on (see: 53.).
+Thirdly, animals express many types of behaviour in the Open Field and some of these will be incompatible with ambulation.
+For instance, a change in grooming or rearing, following a drug treatment or genetic mutation, will inevitably affect the animals' locomotor activity, indirectly, because they cannot express those behaviours and move around at the same time^{51,53-55}.